NEW ENGLAND BENEDICTION

 Past National Officers Association

-And the faith In God of our forefathers
+faith in God of our forefathers abide in our hearts and be

 Past Recording Secretary General and Founder,